patrickbwarren/transam-triton/README.md

 The original SFML-based emulator is copyright &copy; 2020 Robin Stuart
 <rstuart114@gmail.com>

+The 8080 disassembler `disasm8080.py` is released under an Apache License, Version 2.0 and is copyright &copy; 2013-2015 by Jeff Tranter
+<tranter@pobox.com>, with minor modifications copyright (c) 2021
+Patrick B Warren <patrickbwarren@gmail.com>.

 The file [`invaders_tape.tri`](invaders_tape.tri) is modified from a hex dump in Computing Today (March 1980; page 32).
 Copyright &copy; is